grange85/ahfow-database/_luna-shows/1994/1994-07-12-casbah-san-diego-ca-usa.md

  - California (All The Way)
  - Anesthesia
  - Going Home
- - Thank You For Sending Me an Angel
+ - Thank You for Sending Me an Angel
  - Tiger Lily
  - Slide
  - This Time Around